Event Information

 5. Will supply and wear all mandatory personal protective equipment, high visibility clothing or vest, fully enclosed footwear, gloves, sunscreen, sunglasses / eye protection and hat.
 Long sleeved shirt and long pants are mandatory for weeding activities and recommended for volunteers carrying out beach cleaning.
 Volunteers who are not dressed in accordance with the mandatory PPE requirements will not be able to participate for safety reasons.

-6. Will obey all lawful directions and instructions of the club trip leader or 4WD QLD K'Gari Clean Up Officials including QPWS Rangers, Police and Ambulance.
+6. Will obey all lawful directions and instructions of the club trip leader or 4WD QLD K'gari Clean Up Officials including QPWS Rangers, Police and Ambulance.

 7. Have informed the club trip leader of any pre existing medical conditions that might affect their participation in the Clean Up event